jbtis/notes/README.md

 ## Welcome to my notes

-In here, I will write down what I feel is important and well be useful in the future. x
+In here, I will write down what I feel is important and well be useful in the future. xx

 ### Notes